sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Mathematical symbol font for Adobe MinionPro
+Short desc    : Mathematical symbol font for Adobe MinionPro
 URL          : http://tug.org/texlive/
-Лицензия     : Public Domain
+License      : Public Domain
-Описание     : MnSymbol is a symbol font family, designed to be used in
+Descript     : MnSymbol is a symbol font family, designed to be used in
              : conjunction with Adobe Minion Pro (via the MinionPro package).
              : Almost all of LaTeX and AMS mathematical symbols are provided;
              : remaining coverage is available from the MinionPro font with